GrOCE:Graph-Guided Online Concept Erasure for Text-to-Image Diffusion Models: Introduction

-To this end, we introduce \textbf{Gr}aph-Guided \textbf{O}nline \textbf{C}oncept \textbf{E}rasure (GrOCE), a training-free framework that reframes concept erasure as a graph-theoretic inference problem.
-Our core insight is that semantic concepts in diffusion models naturally form topological structures in embedding space, where visual and functional similarities manifest as measurable proximity.
-GrOCE explicitly models these relationships as dynamic graphs, transforming concept erasure from localized feature suppression to principled topological intervention.
-As shown in Figure~\ref{fig:framework}, the framework consists of three synergistic components: (1) Dynamic Graph Construction, which builds real-time semantic graphs over prompt embeddings; (2) Adaptive Cluster Identification, which delineates target concept boundaries via multi-hop traversal and similarity decay; (3) Selective Edge Severing, which surgically disconnects the identified concept cluster from the generative process while preserving unrelated semantics.

-GrOCE offers three key advantages (see Figure \ref{fig:motivation}).
-First, it operates entirely at inference time, requiring no gradient access or retraining, and thus enables real-time adaptation to emerging erasure needs.
-Second, its graph-based formulation captures multi-concept entanglement and higher-order dependencies that token-level heuristics overlook.
-Third, the explicit graph topology provides interpretability: it reveals not only what is being erased, but why.
-Extensive experiments across tasks such as cartoon character removal, and artistic style de-copyrighting demonstrate that GrOCE achieves superior erasure effectiveness, higher fidelity for non-target concepts, and greater inference efficiency, establishing a new paradigm for semantic control in diffusion generation.
-Our contributions are summarized as follows: \begin{itemize} \item We introduce a graph-theoretic framework for online concept erasure in diffusion models, enabling structured reasoning over semantic dependencies and boundaries.
+In this paper, we propose \textbf{Gr}aph-Guided \textbf{O}nline \textbf{C}oncept \textbf{E}rasure (GrOCE), a training-free framework that performs precise, context-aware online removal of target concepts by leveraging dynamic semantic graphs to identify concept clusters and selectively suppress their influence in the prompt embeddings.
+As shown in Figure~\ref{fig:framework}, the framework consists of three synergistic components: (1) Dynamic Semantic Graph Construction (\textsc{Construct}), which builds real-time semantic graphs over prompt embeddings; (2) Adaptive Cluster Identification (\textsc{Identify}), which identifies target concept clusters via multi-hop traversal and diffusion-based scoring; and (3) Selective Severing (\textsc{Sever}), which selectively removes the influence of the identified concept cluster while preserving non-target semantics and the global structure of the prompt.
+GrOCE provides three key advantages (see Figure~\ref{fig:motivation}).
+First, it operates entirely at inference time, requiring no gradient access or retraining, which enables real-time adaptation to emerging erasure needs.
+Second, its graph-based formulation captures multi-concept entanglement and higher-order dependencies that token-level heuristics fail to model.
+Third, the explicit semantic graph enhances interpretability by revealing not only what is erased but also why.

-\item We develop a lightweight, training-free algorithm that combines semantic graph construction, cluster identification, and projection-based erasure with theoretical guarantees.